zerowastefestival/zerowastefestival.github.io/_pages/zero-waste.md

 ![Circular Economy]({{site.baseurl}}images/pages/zero-waste/linear-vs-circular-economy.jpg "Circular Economy")

-Over 10 years ago the term Zero Waste was adopted by blogger (Bea Johnson)[https://zerowastehome.com/] in America to describe her efforts to reduce her family's waste.
-She blogs about her efforts at (zerowastehome.com)[https://zerowastehome.com/], and in doing so popularised the term.
+Over 10 years ago the term Zero Waste was adopted by blogger [Bea Johnson](https://zerowastehome.com/) in America to describe her efforts to reduce her family's waste.
+She blogs about her efforts at [zerowastehome.com](https://zerowastehome.com/), and in doing so popularised the term.
 Nowadays "Zero Waste" is typically used to describe a way of life or thinking that has waste minimisation at its heart.

 Although the term "Zero" is used in "Zero Waste", it is impossible for an individual to produce no waste at all.
 For this reason "Low-waste lifestyle" or "Low-impact lifestyle" are more accurate descriptions of a what is commonly known as the Zero Waste way of living.